jonasoesch/p9/paper.md

 In McCloud's classification, a transition is characterized by a change in either *subject*, *scene* and/or *time*.

 Cohn [@Cohn-10:limitstime] refines on McCloud's transition types by introducing hierarchy to the interpretation of subject, scene and time.
 He argues that readers will first try to find the same subject in the subsequent panel.
 They will then move their attention to changes in the scene.
 Finally, they will shift their focus to changes in time.
-Cohn uses examples to show how a different order leads to interpretations that run counter to typical reading habits.
+Cohn uses examples to show how a different order leads to interpretations that run counter to typical reading habits [@Cohn-10:limitstime, p.
+143].

 *Subject*, *scene* and *time* are reminiscent of journalisms famous *who/what*, *where* and *when*. [@-19:fivews] Such proximity to journalism indicates that McCloud's transition types might be useful outside of the domain of comics.
+While McClouds transitions based on *subject*, *scene* and *time* might be useful in raditional narratives that talk about people and events, it is not directly obvious how to apply them to abstract visualizations [@Badawood-15:narrativeconstruction, pp. 68-82].

-### Inductive classification
+### Inductive classification {#sec:inductive-classification}

 A bottom-up approach to transition types can be found in Hullman et al. [@Hullman-13:deeperunderstanding].
 The authors reviewed 42 narrative visualizations and identified 12 different transition types which they grouped into six categories: